It is a proven fact that our children are born with a shocking number of harmful chemicals in their bodies.

 When the scientists replaced non-organic food with organic food in the kids’ diets, the results were shocking.

-In each group, the number of pesticides in the children, as measured by breakdown products (metabolites), dropped in dramatic fashion.
+In each group, the number of pesticides in the children, as measured by breakdown products (metabolites), dropped in a dramatic fashion.

 The key takeaway is this.
 It is never too late to have your child, or yourself, start eating organic food.

-Organic will not only help protect your child in the future, but it can undo harm done in the past.
+Organic will not only help protect your child in the future, but it can undo the harm done in the past.